WJH

 WJH was a Washington, D.C.
-AM radio station, which was first authorized in December 1921, and went silent in mid-1924.
+AM radio station, which was first authorized in December 1921, and went off the air in mid-1924.
 It was originally licensed to the White & Boyer Company, which later became the William P. Boyer Company.
 WJH was the first radio station licensed in Washington, D.C. following the Department of Commerce's December 1, 1921 establishment of formal qualifications for broadcasting stations.

 History

 Beginning in late 1912, radio communication in the United States was regulated by the Department of Commerce.
 Initially there were no formal standards for which stations could make broadcasts intended for the general public, and after World War One stations under a variety of license classes, most commonly Amateur and Experimental, began making regularly scheduled programs on a limited basis.

 In the Washington, D.C. area a number of U.S. government-operated stations also experimented with broadcasting technology.
 The Navy's high-powered NAA in Arlington, Virginia began making time signal broadcasts (in Morse Code) beginning in 1913.
 The Bureau of Standards was particularly active, and in May 1920 its Radio Laboratory station, WWV, was reported to be conducting weekly Friday evening concerts.
-In late 1920 a second Navy station, NOF, located in the Anacostia section of Washington, began to include music with its test transmissions, and on January 7, 1921 a live concert was heard as far away as Canada and Cuba.
-The Post Office Department was also involved, and on April 15, 1921 its WWX was one of four stations that began broadcasting daily market news reports.
+In late 1920, a second Navy station, NOF, located in the Anacostia section of Washington, began to include music with its test transmissions, and on January 7, 1921, a live concert was heard as far away as Canada and Cuba.
+The Post Office Department was also involved, and on April 15, 1921, its WWX was one of four stations that began broadcasting daily market news reports.

 At least three Washington, D.C. companies made early broadcasts while operating under amateur station authorizations.
 The Continental Electric Company later claimed that its station, 3SV, had been the first.
 The Radio Construction Company also made early broadcasts over a standard amateur station, 3BAX, and the June 1, 1921 issue of the Washington Herald reported that "Station 3BAX, manned by W. G. Eldridge has just begun to send out concerts every Monday, Wednesday and Saturday evenings, beginning at 7:30 o'clock."
-(Continental later operated broadcast station WIL from 1922-1924, while the Radio Construction Co. received a single thirty-day authorization for WDW in December 1921).
+(Continental later operated broadcast station WIL from 1922 to 1924, while the Radio Construction Co. received a single thirty-day authorization for WDW in December 1921).

-The White & Boyer Co., located at 812 13th Street, N.W., also made early broadcasts over an amateur station, 3NR, and on December 3, 1921 the company ran an advertisement which stated that "We transmit music from our own station on Tuesday and Friday evenings of each week from 7:30 to 9:45."
+The White & Boyer Co., located at 812 13th Street, N.W., also made early broadcasts over an amateur station, 3NR, and on December 3, 1921, the company ran an advertisement which stated that "We transmit music from our own station on Tuesday and Friday evenings of each week from 7:30 to 9:45."